Ebisuu/Fantasy-premier-league-helper/README.md

 # Fantasy-premier-league-helper
-Tool to help calculate best value for points team.
+Fantasy Premier League Script to help calculate best value for points team.
 Moneyball-esque

 #Create-files.py
 Create-files.py file first to create files to work on, will need to re-run every time you need new data.
 If added to a server run a cron job once every day.